 Guilty – this is the first thing I change what I’m feeling left behind.
-My advise if this is one of your problems, search on Etsy for a branding package and get it replaced asap.
+My advice if this is one of your problems, search on Etsy for a branding package and get it replaced asap.

 They don’t work hard enough.

 Hmmm – this is a tough one.
-My Wedding shop is a disaster, and I know for sure it’s because I need to work harder on it.
+My Wedding Shop is a disaster, and I know for sure it’s because I need to work harder on it.
 However, I’m procrastinating, and now I’m writing this post, which means I either don’t love it, or I’ve lost my way a bit because I thought I’d sell more than I have.

 I won’t be giving up though, and I’ll just be getting up earlier next week.
 So should you.